mono/website/_posts/2017-11-13-mono-interpreter.md

 opened the doors to allow Mono to run on gaming consoles like the PlayStation and the Xbox.

-The main downside of full static compilation is that a complete new executable has to be recreated every time that you update your code.
+The main downside of full static compilation is that a completely new executable has to be recreated every time that you update your code.
 This is a slow process and one that was not suitable for interactive development that is practiced by some.